Student status letter

 Transcripts can be viewed and downloaded on KentVision from the 'My Transcript' section of the 'My Marks & Results' tile.

-Alternatively, the Central and Medway Student Administration teams can provide third parties with a transcript.
+Alternatively, the Student Record Administration Office can provide third parties with a transcript.
 We cannot send copies directly to students or their family.

 If you are alumni, you will need to purchase a copy of your transcript.

 Replacement KentOne ID card

 If you are a new student, you will be notified by email on how you will receive your KentOne student ID card.
 Please do not use the below services unless you have lost your card.
 If you have any questions regarding the card that you have been issued please contact our Canterbury or Medway teams.

 If you have lost your card, you can order a new KentOne student ID card for £15.
 Only students may order a replacement card and it will be posted to the term time address on KentVision - please ensure that this is correct before purchasing.

-If you have recently changed your programme of study or are repeating a year, your card may have passed its expiry date.
+If you have recently changed your course or are repeating a year, your card may have passed its expiry date.
 Please request a new card free of charge using one of the below links.
 Only students may order a replacement card and it will be posted to the term time address given in your order form.

 Oyster card discount